Voice-Preserving Surgery for Early Cancer

 Endoscopic Surgery

-Performed using a scope inserted through the mouth to remove small tumors.
+Performed using a specialized scope inserted through the mouth to precisely remove small tumors under high magnification, with no external incisions and minimal tissue trauma.

 04